spatie/laravel-data/README.md

 ### Getting a TypeScript version of your data object

-Thanks to the [typescript-transformer](https://github.com/spatie/typescript-transformer) package it is possible to automatically transform data objects into TypeScript definitions.
+Thanks to the [typescript-transformer](https://github.com/spatie/typescript-transformer) package, it is possible to transform data objects into TypeScript definitions automatically.

 For example, the following data object: